Skip to Content

 Clydesdale Horse Health: Common Issues and Preventive Tips

 Regular veterinary check-ups and farrier visits are essential for maintaining a Clydesdale’s overall health.
-Given their size and unique traits, these gentle giants are susceptible to specific health challenges:
+Given their size and unique traits, these gentle giants are susceptible to specific health challenges.

 • Hoof Care: Their large hooves bear significant weight and are prone to conditions like cracks and laminitis.
 Regular trimming, proper shoeing, and keeping hooves clean and dry can prevent many issues.
 (Read more about hoof care tips.)

-• Clydesdales face a significant risk of CPL, which causes swelling and lesions in the lower limbs.
-Research indicates there is currently no cure, but early intervention and consistent management can slow progression.
-(See details in this study.)
+• Chronic Progressive Lymphedema (CPL): Clydesdales face a significant risk of CPL, which causes swelling and lesions in the lower limbs.
+There is no widely accepted cure, but early intervention and consistent management can slow progression.
+(See details in CPL research.)
+Grooming and keeping feathering dry are critical steps in managing this condition.

 Monitoring your Clydesdale closely and addressing health concerns proactively ensures they remain healthy and active.
 A combination of preventative care, regular oversight, and expert veterinary guidance can greatly enhance their quality of life.